rocco8773/bapsf_motion/docs/glossary.rst

    probe drive
       A collection of :math:`N` motor driven axes that are used to move a :term:`probe` around the :term:`motion space`.

+   transformer
+   transformers
+      A transformer is a member of the `~bapsf_motion.transform.base.BaseTransform` subclasses that
+      provide, and do, coordinate transforms between the :term:`motion space` coordinate system and the :term:`probe drive` coordinate system, and vice versa.